conda-forge/genozip-feedstock/README.md

 Genozip is also available on **Conda** and binary downloads, see <a href="https://genozip.com/installing">installation options</a>.

-Building from source: make (requires gcc 8.5 or above).
+Building from source: make -j (prerequisitves: gcc 8.5 or above ; nasm).

 <h2>New: <a href="https://genozip.com">Genozip 15</a> - with Deep™ - losslessly co-compressing BAM and FASTQ files:</h2>